 Skip to main content

-The Little Horn: First Century Antichrist
+Updated: The Little Horn, First Century Antichrist

 Imagine, however, if knowing the truth was vital to saving our lives.
-A lie here can be fatal or extremely painful to experience.
-No one wants to be on the short end of that stick.
+With the "covid vax" hoax, it turned out to be exactly that for millions of people worldwide.
+And for tens of millions of others, believing the lies cost them their lives.
+The vaxxes continue to take their deadly toll, with upwards of 30 million dead.
+[German Government Documents Admit There Was No Pandemic, Was A Military Psy-op].
 To this end, we need to realize that the lying, the secular induced chaos of late has reached the time of melding with critical Biblical prophetic events concerning us.
 Realizing this, what do we do with these falsehoods that have been put forward, diverting us away from the truth of Biblical knowledge of the prophecies that are meant to provide us with vital information in these end-times, to protect us when both our physical and eternal futures are on the line?
-To this point, we need to know that the little horn in the first century is the forefather and kin of our 21st century Antichrist, 666, the behind the scenes "no truth in him" purveyor who seeks to destroy us and all underpinnings of Christian values through his minion's lies.
-[John 8:42-47].
-Understanding the millennia long link between these two, which prophetically are one, is vital to understanding and surviving our current events.

 • "Why am I so curious?
 I don’t know.
 But I’ll find out."